AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 We have concluded ourselves that kubectl way is a simple way that a team either internal to our company or external i.e. our users, can use without bothering about the product internals.

 This was all fine till our teams wanted to install the product in a way that suits their purpose.
-By all the above logic, oneassumes that this team should make use of helm.
+With above logic, one would advice this team to make use of helm.
 This is where things start to get murky.
 We need to update the helm charts & are dependant on core maintainers for such activities.
 Some of the component installation require yet to be released helm binary bringing our entire company to a standstill till above process is sorted out.

 The reader of this article would have probably concluded by now that we need a installer of our own.
 Some of the assumptions that might be doing rounds in the reader's mind are: